What is Life Insurance | The Hidden Secrets, You MUST Know!

 8. Cash Value (Permanent Life Insurance)

-Permanent life insurance policies, such as whole life and universal life, have a cash value component that grows over time.
-This cash value can be used for various purposes, including borrowing against it or surrendering the policy for a cash payout.
+Some types of permanent life insurance, like whole life and universal life, have a cash value part that grows over time.
+This cash value can be used for many things, like taking out a loan against it or giving up the insurance to get cash.

 1. Term Life Insurance